Lesley Brannan

 Lesley Brannan (born 13 September 1976) is a Welsh hammer thrower.

+Biography

 Brannan was born in Connah's Quay, Flintshire.
+She represented Wales at the 2002 Commonwealth Games in Manchester.

-Her personal best throw is 63.05 metres, achieved in February 2006 in Manchester.
-This is the current Welsh record, and places her sixth on the British outdoor all-time list, behind Lorraine Shaw, Shirley Webb, Zoe Derham, Lyn Sprules and Liz Pidgeon.
+Her personal best throw is 63.05 metres, achieved in February 2006 in Manchester, which placed her sixth on the British outdoor all-time list at the time, behind Lorraine Shaw, Shirley Webb, Zoe Derham, Lyn Sprules and Liz Pidgeon.
+The same year, Brannan finished third behind Eileen O'Keeffe in the hammer throw event at the 2006 AAA Championships.

+Brannan participated in a second Commonwealth Games when she represented the 2006 Welsh team at the 2006 Commonwealth Games in Melbourne.